Vanlightly/table-formats-tlaplus/paimon/README.md

 ## Reducing the state space.

 Fizzbee at the time of writing does not spill to disk and is therefore limited in the size of the state space.
+I recommend using simulation mode instead, but if you want brute force, the following will help reduce the state space.

 The following constants can be used to limit the state space:

 - `ALLOW_UPDATES` True/False.
 Allows or disallows streaming sink and read/modify/write updates.
 - `ALLOW_DELETES` True/False.
 Allows or disallows deletes.